petebachant/mplstyles/README.md

 # mplstyles

 A collection of useful Matplotlib style sheets.
+Note that the [Seaborn](https://github.com/mwaskom/seaborn) styles have been merged into
+Matplotlib.